 top of page

-And after years of dieting, it's no wonder.
+And after years of dieting, it’s no surprise.

-From rigid food rules and unrealistic body standards to the guilt we’re made to feel for simply enjoying ourselves, it’s created a complicated relationship with food and our bodies—especially during a time meant for rest and joy.
+Rigid food rules, unrealistic body standards, and the guilt we’re often made to feel for simply enjoying ourselves can create a complicated relationship with food and our bodies — especially during a time that’s meant for rest and fun.

-So how can you fully enjoy your vacation and stay aligned with your goals?
+So how can you enjoy your vacation while still supporting your healthy habits?

 how to stay on track on vacation